Azure/autorest.typescript/test/integration/generated/textanalytics/README.md

 ### GeneratedClient

-`GeneratedClient` is the primary interface for developers using the GeneratedClient library.
+`GeneratedClient` is the primary interface for developers using the Generated client library.
 Explore the methods on this client object to understand the different features of the Generated service that you can access.